AALL 2020 UPDATE

 - Pam Reisinger, CMP, director of meetings: questions relating to room set-up and audiovisual equipment needed for your program.
 (312.205.8026)

-To facilitate communication between AALL headquarters and the dozens of program speakers, we will establish a forum (listserv) for the 2018 Annual Meeting & Conference.
-As a speaker, you are automatically subscribed to this forum (am-spkr), where you will receive notices and information to help you meet your deadlines and prepare for our meeting.
+To facilitate communication between AALL headquarters and the dozens of program speakers, we will establish a forum (listserv) for the 2020 Annual Meeting & Conference.
+As a speaker, you will be subscribed to this forum, where you will receive notices and information to help you meet your deadlines and prepare for our meeting.

-Many administrative details need to be completed prior to your presentation in Austin to help make this experience pleasant and successful for everyone.
+Many administrative details need to be completed prior to your presentation in New Orleans to help make this experience pleasant and successful for everyone.

-- April 13 — Equipment requests due to your coordinator (more information coming soon)
+- April 15 — Special/extra equipment requests due to your coordinator

 - June 15 — Speaking Commitment & Copyright Agreement deadline

-- July 10 — Last day AALL staff will be in the Chicago office before heading to Baltimore
+- July 7 — Last day AALL staff will be in the Chicago office before heading to New Orleans

-- July 14-17 — American Association of Law Libraries 111th Annual Meeting & Conference, Baltimore Convention Center
+- July 11-14 — American Association of Law Libraries 113th Annual Meeting & Conference, New Orleans Ernest N. Morial Convention Center

-Please be sure to select equipment that is appropriate for your presentation.
+Carefully consider the equipment that is appropriate for your presentation.
 Confer with your program coordinator to determine if multiple presenters on the program can share the same computer.
 This is usually more efficient.
-Please indicate if you are requesting a type of microphone other than the lectern microphone and wireless lavaliere microphone already provided.
-Your coordinator will compile the individual requests from all speakers and will submit one separate Equipment Request Form for the program to AALL.
+Please let your coordinator know by April 15 if you have any special requests beyond what is already provided.
+Your coordinator will compile these requests and submit one separate Equipment Request Form for the program to AALL.

 Speaking Commitment & Copyright Agreement

-All program participants (speakers, moderators, and coordinators) must submit this form even if there are no handouts.
-If you decline to allow the Association to audio-record your presentation and publish your handouts, there is a space to indicate this on the release form.
+All program participants (speakers, moderators, and coordinators) must submit this form (even if there are no handouts).
+If you decline to allow the Association to audio-record your presentation and publish your handouts, there is an option to indicate this on the form.
 It is very important that this form be completed by June 15.
-A form must be on file for all program participants.
+A completed agreement must be on file for all program participants.

 Adult education takes place on many different levels, so it can be very valuable to provide attendees with written material to accompany your presentation.
 Program presenters can upload their supplemental materials directly to their online presenter profiles.
 These profiles are part of our conference app, and attendees will be able to access your materials directly.